 - Filtration is a passive process – the disadvantage of this being that you lose stuff you want to keep, such as glucose, vitamins, amino acids etc – and thus you have to get these back into the blood later on.

 - The size of the ‘gaps’ in the filtration system varies.
 There are larger gaps in the capillaries than there are between the pedicels, and thus, placma proteins can pass out of the fenestrated capillaries, but cannot pass through the gaps between pedicels in normal renal functioning.

 - BP in the glomerulus is atypically high for a capillary network.
 This is because the efferent arteriole has a smaller diameter than the afferent arteriole, and thus this keeps the pressure in the glomerulus high.
-Typically, pressure in the glomerulus are 50mmHG, as opposed to 35mmHg is other peripheral capillary beds.
+Typically, pressure in the glomerulus are 50mmHg, as opposed to 35mmHg in other peripheral capillary beds.

 - The pressure in the capsule opposes the pressure in the glomerulus – this pressure is about 15mmHG, and thus the net hydrostatic pressure is about 35mmHg.

-- However, there is also colloid pressure due to the presence of proteins in the blood (and hopefully not in the filtrate!). this pressure is about 25mmHg.
-Thus, the overall pressure is about 10mmHg, forcing solute in the direction of the tubules.
+- However, there is also colloid pressure due to the presence of proteins in the blood (and hopefully not in the filtrate!).
+This pressure is about 25mmHg.
+Thus, the overall pressure gradient is about 10mmHg, forcing solute in the direction of the tubules

 - The GFR – normal GFR is about 125ml/minute.

-- The GFR is kept pretty much constant in healthy individuals, despite normal fluctuations in blood pressure (obviously within certain limits).
-For example.
-Drop in blood pressure will cause:
+- The GFR is kept pretty much constant in healthy individuals, despite normal fluctuations in blood pressure.
+For example a drop in blood pressure will cause: